 Everyone in Australia is of British or Irish heritage, and will most likely be blond.
 The few that aren't are Aborigines.

-Italian-Americans are always from Southern Italy.
-Northern Italian Americans do not exist.
+Italian-Americans are always from Southern Italy; Central or Northern Italian-Americans do not exist.

 American Catholics are either Irish, Italian, or Hispanic.
 Forget about the American Catholics of French, Polish, German, Dutch, Portuguese, and other heritages.
 African American Catholics don't exist either.